List of baseball players who died during their careers

 This is a list of baseball players who died during their careers.
-These deaths occurred during a game, due to illness, results of accidents, acts of violence, or suicide.
+While some of these deaths occurred during a game, the majority were the result of accidents off the field, illnesses, acts of violence, or suicide.

-Repeated studies have shown that Major League Baseball players have a greater life expectancy than males in the general U.S. population — about five years more, on average, which is attributed to their superior fitness and healthy lifestyles.
+Repeated studies have shown that contemporary Major League Baseball players have a greater life expectancy than males in the general U.S. population — about five years more, on average, which is attributed to their superior fitness and healthy lifestyles.
 The longer the active career, the longer the player lives, on average.
 This correlation is attributed to the maintenance of fitness and increased wealth.

 Deaths of active players

 This is a list of notable deaths in baseball and untimely deaths of active professional baseball players.

 Major League Baseball

 The following Major League Baseball players died during their careers.